DamoM73/digital-solutions-text/ds_textbook/4_evaluate/1_components.md

 When assessing the UI component you will need to get feedback from other people.

+## For Units 2 to 4

+In addition to Unit 1 evaluation of components, from units 2 onwards you will need to evaluate the accuracy and completion of your data.

 ```{admonition} Unit 1 subject matter covered:
 - evaluate and make recommendations about the use of programming language rules and syntax for a given problem